Flow999Cloud/text-bot/README.md

   cf logs <application-name> --recent
   ```

 This sample application implements fairly narrow use cases.
-E.g., departure and return dates need to be entered in the format <number> <month>.
+E.g., departure and return dates need to be entered in the format `<number> <month>`.
 Furthermore, not every airport is listed as entity.
 The application is designed to help you get started with the Conversation service, and therefore does not implement detailed error checking or sophisticated question parsing.

 ## Debugging the application

-  To debug the application, go to `https://<application-name>.mybluemix.net/debug.html` to see a panel that shows metadata which contains details on the interaction with the services being used.
+  To debug the application, go to `https://<application-name>.mybluemix.net/debug.html`.
+This shows a panel that displays metadata which contains details on the interaction with the services being used.

 ## License